alex02/custom-fields-snapshots/readme.txt

 == How to Use ==

-1. Navigate to the 'Field Snapshots' menu in your WordPress admin panel.
+1. Navigate to **Tools > Custom Fields Snapshots** in your WordPress admin panel.
-2. Select the field groups, post types, taxonomies, options, specific posts, terms, users, or user roles you want to export.
+2. On the **Export** tab, select the field groups, post types, taxonomies, options, specific posts, terms, users, or user roles you want to export.
-3. Click 'Export Snapshot' to download a JSON file of your data.
+3. Click **Export Snapshot** to download a JSON file of your data.
-4. To import, upload the JSON file and click 'Import Snapshot'.
+4. To import, go to the **Import** tab, upload the JSON file, and click **Import Snapshot**.

 == Frequently Asked Questions ==